 You shoot, you score!

-PLEASE NOTE: Registration deadline January 1, 2018!
+PLEASE NOTE: Registration deadline is JANUARY 6, 2019!
 Sign up today!

 Payment must be received in full by the deadline to secure a spot in the league/program of your choice!

 2) Register as an individual & we will place you on a team with other individuals.

 3) Register as a small group (register as an individual & request to play with friends.
 We will place you & your friends on a team with other individuals or small groups).